Chlorine: Chlorine oxoacids and oxyanions

-The hypochlorite ions also disproportionate further to produce chloride and chlorate (3 ClO^{−} 2 Cl^{−} + ClO_{3}^{−}) but this reaction is quite slow at temperatures below 70 °C in spite of the very favourable equilibrium constant of 10^{27}.
-The chlorate ions may themselves disproportionate to form chloride and perchlorate (4 ClO_{3}^{−} Cl^{−} + 3 ClO_{4}^{−}) but this is still very slow even at 100 °C despite the very favourable equilibrium constant of 10^{20}.
+The hypochlorite ions also disproportionate further to produce chloride and chlorate (3 ClO- <-> 2 Cl- + ClO_{3}-) but this reaction is quite slow at temperatures below 70 °C in spite of the very favourable equilibrium constant of 10^{27}.
+The chlorate ions may themselves disproportionate to form chloride and perchlorate (4 ClO_{3}- <-> Cl- + 3 ClO_{4}-) but this is still very slow even at 100 °C despite the very favourable equilibrium constant of 10^{20}.
 The rates of reaction for the chlorine oxyanions increases as the oxidation state of chlorine decreases.
 The strengths of the chlorine oxyacids increase very quickly as the oxidation state of chlorine increases due to the increasing delocalisation of charge over more and more oxygen atoms in their conjugate bases.

 Most of the chlorine oxoacids may be produced by exploiting these disproportionation reactions.
 Hypochlorous acid (HOCl) is highly reactive and quite unstable; its salts are mostly used for their bleaching and sterilising abilities.
 They are very strong oxidising agents, transferring an oxygen atom to most inorganic species.
 Chlorous acid (HOClO) is even more unstable and cannot be isolated or concentrated without decomposition: it is known from the decomposition of aqueous chlorine dioxide.
 However, sodium chlorite is a stable salt and is useful for bleaching and stripping textiles, as an oxidising agent, and as a source of chlorine dioxide.
-Chloric acid (HOClO_{2}) is a strong acid that is quite stable in cold water up to 30% concentration, but on warming gives chlorine and chlorine dioxide.
+Chloric acid (HOClO2) is a strong acid that is quite stable in cold water up to 30% concentration, but on warming gives chlorine and chlorine dioxide.
 Evaporation under reduced pressure allows it to be concentrated further to about 40%, but then it decomposes to perchloric acid, chlorine, oxygen, water, and chlorine dioxide.
 Its most important salt is sodium chlorate, mostly used to make chlorine dioxide to bleach paper pulp.
 The decomposition of chlorate to chloride and oxygen is a common way to produce oxygen in the laboratory on a small scale.
 Chloride and chlorate may comproportionate to form chlorine as follows: